 As of 2020, Concordia's LTC has expanded into virtual programming in these same critical languages.

 Like in our residential programs, online training experiences offered through the virtual Language Training Center from Concordia are designed to be meaningful, authentic and relevant.
-Participants will investigate, explain and reflect on cultural perspectives across content areas including history, politics, economics, religion, science, philosophy and the arts, with the goal of deepening their understanding of core values and perspectives in the target culture.
+Participants will investigate, explain and reflect on cultural perspectives across content areas, including history, politics, economics, religion, science, philosophy and the arts, to deepen their understanding of core values and perspectives in the target culture.
 Courses are designed to target students who have tested at the 1+ to 3 range on the ILR scale.
 Participants sharpen their command of grammar and vocabulary while using the language to solve problems, create, analyze, discuss and make connections.
 The course comprises 10-20 intensive (six – eight hour) training days, Monday through Friday, for a total of 30- 40 training hours per week consisting of 2/3 synchronous and 1/3 asynchronous activities.
 These hours include classes with up to three students, independent study and activities with the entire cohort.

 Participants apply the language assigned for independent interpretive practice to engage in discussions, debates and presentations related to current events and issues of relevance to communities where the target language is spoken.
-Each staff member works with all groups of participants on a rotating basis, providing for variety in exposure to topic areas, teaching styles and accents.
+Each staff member works with all groups of participants on a rotating basis, providing variety in exposure to topic areas, teaching styles and accents.
 The goal is for participants to reflect upon and engage productively with experiences, beliefs and opinions familiar to people in the region today.
-Topics are explored through a combination of texts of different genres, from news reporting to opinion pieces, to podcasts and interviews presenting perceptions and perspectives on current events.
+Topics are explored through texts of different genres, from news reporting to opinion pieces, to podcasts and interviews presenting perceptions and perspectives on current events.